No man's land: places where time stands still

 Kantubek, Vozrozhdeniya Island, Uzbekistan

 Explosions of shells with anthrax, plague and other biological agents took place in the southern part of Vozrozhdeniya.
-In 1971 an accidental release of smallpox from the island infected ten people, of whom three died.
+In 1971 an accidental release of smallpox from the island infected 10 people, of whom three died.
 Tests have also caused widespread deaths of animals living in the Aral Sea.

 Constantine Vladimirovich/Shutterstock